pulp-platform/snitch/sw/snRuntime/README.md

 ## Bare Runtime

 The bare runtimes (`libsnRuntime-<platform>`) assumes that the executable it is being linked into will run in a bare-metal fashion with no convenient bootloader or virtual memory setup.
 For this scenario, the runtime provides the `_start` symbol and implements a basic crt0.

+## Usage

+The runtime library can be compiled as follows:

+    mkdir build
+    cd build
+    cmake ..
+    make

+The tests can be executed as follows:

+    make test

+Interesting CMake options that can be set via `-D<option>=<value>`:

+- `SNITCH_BANSHEE`: The banshee simulator binary to use for test execution.
+- `CMAKE_TOOLCHAIN_FILE`: The compiler toolchain configuration to use.
+Acceptable values:
+    - `toolchain-gcc` for a GNU tolchain
+    - `toolchain-llvm` for a LLVM/Clang toolchain (coming soon)
+    - Your own custom `<toolchain>.cmake` file; see `../cmake/toolchain-gcc.cmake` for reference